aomaits/algo_practice/README.md

 I'm still using ChatGPT to help me analyze the Big O notation for these solutions.
 I suspected that this solution would have a relatively low time demand.
 I believe the overall time complexity for this program is `O(n)`.

 ## Flipping the Matrix - Test
-> Sean invented a game involving a  matrix where each cell of the matrix contains an integer.
+> Sean invented a game involving a `2n x 2n` matrix where each cell of the matrix contains an integer.
 He can reverse any of its rows or columns any number of times.
-The goal of the game is to maximize the sum of the elements in the  submatrix located in the upper-left quadrant of the matrix.
+The goal of the game is to maximize the sum of the elements in the `n x n` submatrix located in the upper-left quadrant of the matrix.

-> Given the initial configurations for  matrices, help Sean reverse the rows and columns of each matrix in the best possible way so that the sum of the elements in the matrix's upper-left quadrant is maximal.
+> Given the initial configurations for `q` matrices, help Sean reverse the rows and columns of each matrix in the best possible way so that the sum of the elements in the matrix's upper-left quadrant is maximal.

 ### Problem Solving
 I was unable to solve this problem in the 30 minutes allotted for the test.
 I found the problem and worked on it more afterward, but couldn't get a valid solution submitted.